We test web applications using Black Box and Gray Box methodologies.

 Test ﬁndings are used to create a report, delivered in an electronic form, including the description and proof of identiﬁed vulnerabilities and guidelines aimed at their elimination.

 INTERNAL AND EXTERNAL

 These consist in testing all the discovered sub-networks of a device in terms of possible vulnerabilities or misconfiguration errors that enable taking control over the component in question.
 Tests also cover the possibility of performing an effective DoS attack aimed at interrupting the proper functioning of local network hosts.
 In the event of using switches from a niche manufacturer, it may result in a network failure in the case of performing simple attacks, such as ARP spoofing.

 The goal of these tests, above all, is to determine the visibility of hosts with their services which may be subject to an attack by persons with physical access to the network.
 The general idea behind the tests is to compromise as many network devices as possible.

-Infrastructure testing aims to verify the security of services and systems available to the users both via the internet (external), as well as LAN network (internal).
+Infrastructure testing aims to verify the security of services and systems available to the users via the internet (external) and LAN network (internal).

-The procedure consists of automatic testing, whose goal is to identify the most vulnerabilities, as well as manual verification aimed at confirming the vulnerabilities and their exploitation.
+The procedure consists of automatic testing, whose goal is to identify the most vulnerabilities, and manual verification to confirm the vulnerabilities and their exploitation.